Vacuum Extractor Delivery Injuries

 Medical malpractice cases are complex and difficult.
 Doctors and their insurance companies can afford to hire a team of accomplished attorneys and experts to try and deny your claim.
 In addition, the lawyers must be highly experienced in both the medical malpractice laws as well as the underlying medicine.
 In child injury cases, the stakes are especially high due to the emotional nature of the cases and because the parents rightfully want to make sure their child's future medical, educational and life needs are met.
-At the Law Offices of John Day, we understand and we are here to help.
+At The Law Offices of John Day, P.C. we understand and we are here to help.

 John Day is board-certified in Medical Malpractice by the American Board of Professional Liability Attorneys.
 When the Tennessee Legislature recently overhauled the State's medical malpractice laws, John was asked to testify about the changes and their effects.
 So that we can stay abreast of medical issues and advancements, we have a nurse on staff full-time, and we work with highly-qualified doctors and other experts when necessary to prove your case.
 But for a family who is simply seeking to ensure their child is well taken care of and the responsible parties are held accountable, perhaps the most important fact is we know how to get results.
 We have recovered more than $100 million dollars for our satisfied clients, and we would like to help you and your family too.
 If your baby has been the victim of a birth injury, please contact us online or call us at 615-742-4880 or 866.812.8787 for a free, no-obligation consultation.

 - Delayed C-section injuries